Metsyu/Stream-Table-Model/ImageProcessing/README.md

 	Once the "TODO" sections are completed, save the file.

-	Once the program is executed, you will be prompted to enter a folder (e.g. RUN1).
+	After saving and executing the program, you will be prompted to enter a folder (e.g. RUN1).
 If the folder entered is invalid, you will be prompted to enter one again.
 Once a valid folder is entered, the program will convert the images and then save them to the directory that you insterted on line 151.